byungwoo733/My_Lwjgl/README.md

 - Create Project(Java Project)  <  create library Folder < drag LWJGL libraries (all to lwjgl-xxhash-natives-windows includes lwjgl.jar)

 - src < Project <Right Click> < Properties < Libraries < Select & Add your libraries

+* it has to have library folder your project package folder